 - Carry sufficient food, water and protective clothing.
 Weather conditions can be changeable.

-- Wear a hat and apply sunscreen to prevent sunburn.
+- Wear a hat and apply sunscreen.

 - A first-aid kit.
 Learn first aid procedures.

 - Fully charged mobile phone.
 A Personal Locator Beacon is recommended for those undertaking summit routes where mobile phone reception is not reliable.

 - Rubbish bins are not provided.
 Please bring rubbish bags and take all recyclables and rubbish, including food scraps, bread ties and cigarette butts, with you when you leave.